 - Special and Audit Committees on investigations involving #me-too allegations against C-Suite and Board members.

-- Audit committees on an investigation involving FCA claims.
+- Audit Committees on an investigation involving FCPA claims.

 - Special Committee of the board of Restoration Hardware with respect to an internal investigation of a whistleblower’s allegations concerning the company’s former CEO.